tarwn/lessthandot-hugo/blogs/content/posts/2011-07-01-2011-quarter-2-goal-review.md

 The [PASS WIT virtual chapter][3] is hard at work on planning the WIT lunch for PASS Summit.
 I'm excited that I will get to moderate the excellent panel.
 Yet another reason I'm looking forward to October!

-Have I said “no”?
+Have I said "no"?
 Yes!
 I have turned down a couple of opportunities that came my way because I didn't have the time and energy.
 And you know what?
-People didn't say, “Jes, I'm never speaking to you again.
-You've disappointed me forever.”
+People didn't say, "Jes, I'm never speaking to you again.
+You've disappointed me forever."
 No, the world did not end.
 It was liberating.

 **Help Others:**